 Larry: No problem.
 I’m very happy to be here.

 Daniel: Awesome.
-We’re talking about disability insurance which is definitely always a fun topic.
+We’re talking about physician disability insurance which is definitely always a fun topic.
 Before we get into that, Larry, can you give us a little background on you?

 Larry: Sure.
 I’m a Certified Financial Planner professional.
 I’m an insurance agent specializing in working with physicians.
 I’ve been doing this since 1990.
 Thankfully, there’s not all that much that I haven’t seen, I’ve got a pretty good amount of experience, and I’m a huge believer in education.
 Physicians are super busy people.
 It doesn’t necessarily mean that they don’t want to be educated.
 I find educating them is really the key [00:02:00] to them making the decisions that’s best for themselves and their families.